 - State apportionments, local property taxes, and tuition and fees are all components of the community college apportionment funding model.
 The model is comprised of a base allocation, an amount per credit FTES, noncredit FTES, and an enhanced amount per qualifying noncredit FTES for career development and college preparation courses.
 With the implementation of the Student-Centered Funding Formula, additional components provide a supplemental allocation that targets equity of access and opportunity for low-income students and a student success allocation incentivizing successful outcomes of students.
 An important aspect of the community college apportionment funding model is the inverse relationship between State apportionment and local property taxes.
 Thus, our funding essentially comes from enrollment fees and local property taxes with the difference made up by State apportionment.
-The District was continued to be in hold harmless status for 2021-2022, receiving the 2017-2018 apportionment plus increases for COLA. - Local property taxes are received through the Auditor-Controller's Office for Orange and Los Angeles Counties.
+The District continues to be in hold harmless status for 2022-2023, receiving the 2017-2018 apportionment plus increases for COLA. - Local property taxes are received through the Auditor-Controller's Office for Orange and Los Angeles Counties.
 The amount received for property taxes is deducted from the total State apportionment amount for general revenue calculated by the State.
-The increase in property tax revenues received is the result of an increase in ERAF funds provided to the District through the tax allocations from the Orange County Treasurer's Office.
-Capital debt-related property taxes, which decreased, are driven by debt repayment requirements associated with bond issuances and is controlled and managed by the Orange County Treasurer's Office. - Student financial aid grants listed as nonoperating revenues consist of funds received for direct assistance to students.
-Similar to grants received for operating purposes, increased funding was also received from Federal and State sources during the pandemic to help provide direct student support for educational and basic needs in a variety of ways.
-Pages 72 through 75 of the supplementary information section of this report provide a complete listing of Federal and State noncapital grants and contracts. - State revenues include state taxes and other revenues mainly comprised of State mandated cost revenues and lottery revenues.
+The increase in property tax revenues received is the result of an increase in funds provided to the District through the tax allocations from the Orange County Treasurer's Office.
+Capital debt-related property taxes, which also increased, are driven by debt repayment requirements associated with bond issuances and is controlled and managed by the Orange County Treasurer's Office. - Student financial aid grants listed as nonoperating revenues consist of funds received for direct assistance to students.
+Similar to grants received for operating purposes, decreased funding was also received from Federal and State sources as help driven by the pandemic to provide direct student support for educational and basic needs in a variety of ways is ending.
+Pages 76 through 80 of the supplementary information section of this report provide a complete listing of Federal and State noncapital grants and contracts. - State revenues include state taxes and other revenues mainly comprised of State mandated cost revenues and lottery revenues.
 Lottery revenue is based on the prior year's FTES.
 The District has elected to participate in an emergency conditions provision that permits the use of the 2019-2020 P1 FTES for funding purposes.
 Therefore, funding for these remained fairly consistent with the prior year. - Net interest expense shown is the net of interest expense on capital related debt and investment income earned.
-While interest activity on capital related debt has remained relatively consistent with the prior year, other investment income decreased \$7.4 million, going from net income to net losses.
-This can be attributed to the overall declines in the stock market in 2022. - Other nonoperating revenues (expenses), net are comprised of the amounts recorded for other local revenues and transfers to and from the fiduciary funds. - Other Revenues are comprised of state/local capital income and gains/losses on disposal of capital assets.
-The increase in this account is mainly due to the receipt of additional State funding related to projects for capital outlay.
+Interest expense activity on capital related debt increased by \$2.2 million attributable to the net increase in the underlying capital related debt.
+Other investment income increased \$16.5 million, going from net losses to net income.
+This can be attributed to the steady increase in interest rates as well as increases in the cash and investment balances overall. - Other nonoperating revenues (expenses), net are comprised of the amounts recorded for other local revenues and transfers to and from the fiduciary funds. - Other Revenues are comprised of state/local capital income and gains/losses on disposal of capital assets.
+The decrease in this account is mainly due to less State funding related to projects for capital outlay.

-The following charts show the major components of total revenues and total expenses using the more detailed Statement of Revenues, Expenses, and Changes in Net Position presented on page 23.
+The following charts show the major components of total revenues and total expenses using the more detailed Statement of Revenues, Expenses, and Changes in Net Position presented on page 22.